 - Roofing tiles

 Incorporate sustainable materials into your next project

-Now’s the time to act: Sustainable materials are widely available, and you should be able to implement them into your next construction project, at least in a limited fashion.
+Now is the time to act: Sustainable materials are widely available, and you should be able to implement them into your next construction project, even if it’s in a limited fashion.

-Our survey data shows that customers not only want construction managers to be using sustainable materials, but they may actually make purchasing decisions based on that.
+Our survey data shows that customers not only want construction firms to be using green building materials, but they may actually make purchasing decisions based on that.

-Don’t be afraid to start small rather than jump in with both feet—either way, your next project should at least attempt to incorporate some of these options.
+Don’t be afraid to start small rather than jump in with both feet.
 Here are some action steps you can take to make sustainable materials a greater part of future construction projects:

 - Sit down with your leadership team and go over these alternatives.
 Choose at least one that you think might work for your next project.